LouisLalonde/relis-clissification-satistics/README.md

-# relis-statistical-classification-dsl
+# relis-statistical-analysis-dsl

 ## 🔍 Overview

-This repository extends the basic statistical classification capabilities of *[ReLiS](https://github.com/geodes-sms/relis)* : a tool for conducting systematic reviews, develop by the [GEODES](https://geodes.iro.umontreal.ca/) software engineering group at the [University of Montreal](https://www.umontreal.ca/en/).
+This repository extends the statistical analysis capabilities of *[ReLiS](https://github.com/geodes-sms/relis)* : a tool for conducting systematic reviews, develop by the [GEODES](https://geodes.iro.umontreal.ca/) software engineering group at the [University of Montreal](https://www.umontreal.ca/en/).

 It provides to the users a comprehensive Python environment to performs the statistical analysis of their *ReLiS* SR project classification data.

-It uses a *Domain Specific Modeling* approach (DSM), including a *Domain specific language* (DSL), to generate models from the *SR* project classification data.
+It uses a *Domain Specific Modeling* approach (DSM), including a *Domain specific language* (DSL), to generate statistical analysis models from the *SR* project classification data.
 These models are then used to automatically generate the executable artifacts used in the Python environment.

 **Primary authors:** Louis Lalonde [@louislalonde](https://github.com/LouisLalonde) and Hanz Schepens [@Wickkawizz](https://github.com/Wickkawizz)